 Yes, there will be skinned knees and small cuts along the way (what child hasn’t fallen down and gotten hurt when learning to walk?), but we all managed to survive the horrors of a skinned knee and our children can too.
 More importantly, they need these experiences to teach them independence and resilience and that minor setbacks aren’t the end of the world.

-Countries where children are given this freedom to take risks and develop a well-honed sense of risk assessment (like Sweden and Norway), have some of the lowest child injury rates in the world.
+Countries where children are given freedom to take risks develop a well-honed sense of risk assessment.
+Rather than keep their children indoors, countries like Sweden and Norway design their cities to enable safe walking and biking.
+This one of the factors that allows them to have some of the lowest child injury rates in the world.

 Raising Helpers Who Aren’t Helpless

 There is also a theory in psychology that the declining number of children per family in modern times has led us to think of our children as “precious treasures to be protected” rather than future helpers to be nurtured.

 Don’t get me wrong, I consider my children the most precious gift I’ve ever received.
 I am grateful to have been given these years to spend with them and raise them as responsible members of society.
 Over time, I’ve also come to realize that doing too much for them denies them the chance to contribute in a meaningful way to our family.
 This will actually hurt them in the long run as they move into contributing to society.